galeonkil/dataset_sillar/README.md

 # 📊 Detection of Moisture and Surface Wear in Sillar Heritage Structures Using Deep Learning in Arequipa’s Architectural Heritage

-This repository contains information and documentation related to the sillar, used in the study *"[Your Article Title]"*.
+This repository contains information and documentation related to the sillar, used in the study Detection of Moisture and Surface Wear in Sillar Heritage Structures Using Deep Learning in Arequipa’s Architectural Heritage.

 ---